ShakibRamez/Send---OTP/README.md

 # Send---OTP
-number verification with fire base
+number verification with javascript on firebase